I Found a Rainbow At the End of My Hunt For a Vaccine Appointment

 CHASING RAINBOWS (AND VACCINES)

-We, humans, are notoriously unreliable, superstitious narrators, always scanning the horizon for signs that validate what our hearts have already told us.
+We humans are notoriously unreliable, superstitious narrators, always scanning the horizon for signs that validate what our hearts have already told us.
 Take me, for example.
 I keep telling people I was vaccinated at Hogwarts’ Manhattan campus under the waxing moon (it was a gibbous moon to be exact).
 How auspicious!

 Ok, so my COVID-vax site was really The City College of New York.
-But stepping through its big old gothic gates to receive a blessing of science was wondrous, maybe a little spiritual.
+But stepping through those dramatic gothic gates to receive a blessing of science was wondrous, maybe a little spiritual.
 There was even a rainbow-y halo around that big moon, another lucky omen if you’re hungry for such things.

 I started digging for lore on moons and rainbows and learned that the physics of rainbows doesn’t detract from the mythical place they have in our cultural imaginations.
 In fact the opposite.

+There’s inherent poetry to what happens when rain and sun collide.
+For example, each one of the billions of droplets in a rainbow conveys a different color when the sun refracts through it.
+And even if two people are standing next to each other, they are looking at different rainbows comprised of a different set of droplets.
+(Yes, we each have our own rainbows.)

 Just ask Steven Businger, professor and chair of Atmospheric Sciences Department at University of Hawai’i in Manoa.
 He’s a co-creator of RainbowChase, an app that alerts users when nearby conditions are conducive to rainbow sightings.
-And after decades in a state where mind-blowing rainbows are a daily occurrence, Businger still pulls over to take photos of them.
+After decades in a state where mind-blowing rainbows are a daily occurrence, Businger still pulls over to take photos of them.
 “I’m completely spiritually gobsmacked by rainbows,” he says.

 Most of Businger’s research has to do with hazardous weather, storm evolution, and forecasting.
 But in this pandemic year, he went on a bit of a glorious tangent to look at the science and mythology behind Hawaii’s prolific rainbows, which he posits are the most spectacular on Earth thanks to the state’s unique geography and weather patterns.